AnimeThemes/animethemes-api-docs/docs/animetheme/README.md

 ---
-title: Theme
+title: AnimeTheme
 ---

-# Theme
+# AnimeTheme

 ---

-A theme API resource represents an OP or ED sequence for an anime.
+An AnimeTheme API resource represents an OP or ED sequence for an anime.

-For example, the anime Bakemonogatari has five OP themes and one ED theme.
+For example, the anime Bakemonogatari has five OP AnimeThemes and one ED AnimeTheme.

 ### Fields